 Communication and Language Skills

-- turns his or head head toward a parent's voice or other sounds
+- turns his or her head head toward a parent's voice or other sounds

-- stops crying when the need is met (your baby is picked up, fed, or changed; or goes to sleep)
+- stops crying when a need is met (when picked up, fed, changed, or put down for a nap)

 Movement and Physical Development